Level 1 Training in Pragmatic/Experiential Therapy for Couples (PET-C):

 PET-C Level 1 Training Format:

 As a PET-C Level 1 training participant, you will watch videos of Dr. Atkinson teaching every step and nuance of the Mutual Disarmament component of Pragmatic/Experiential Therapy for Couples.
 These teaching videos draw on live presentations Dr. Atkinson has given along with studio recordings and Dr. Atkinson’s therapy sessions in which he demonstrates specific PET-C methods and interventions.
 Every week you will be assigned videos to watch at whatever times are convenient for you (The total length of viewing time each week will average between 2 and 4 hours).
-At the end of each week you will have the option of meeting live with Dr. Atkinson via Zoom in order to ask questions relevant to the teaching videos assigned that week and interact with Dr. Atkinson as he answers questions.
-These live interaction sessions with Dr. Atkinson will be reserved exclusively for those who are able to watch the assigned teaching videos for the week and come ready to ask specific questions.
-Below are the topics of the videos that participants will watch each week in preparation for the live discussion with Dr. Atkinson (Live discussions will occur from 11:30 AM – 12:45 PM Central time each day).
+At the end of each week you will have the option of meeting live with Dr. Atkinson and/or other senior PET-C supervisors via Zoom in order to ask questions relevant to the teaching videos assigned that week.
+These live interaction sessions will be reserved exclusively for those who are able to watch the assigned teaching videos for the week and come ready to ask specific questions.
+Below are the topics of the videos that participants will watch each week in preparation for the live discussion (Live discussions will occur from 11:30 AM – 12:45 PM Central time each day).
 (Note: You don’t need to wait to begin viewing the PET-C training videos until the next scheduled live interactive sessions.
 You will have access to all of the training videos for each Level as soon as you register.)

 Topics Covered by the Teaching Videos Each Week: